 - The lecture notes are designed to be self-contained, so no textbook is necessary.
-However, there is one recommended textbook for the course: - "Numerical Recipes: The Art of Scientific Computing", by Press, Teukolsky, Vetterling, and Flannery.
+One suggested textbook is listed below, however.
+Warning: For many terms in Numerical Analysis, multiple definitions might exist.
+The lecture notes will contain the only definition accepted. - "Numerical Recipes: The Art of Scientific Computing", by Press, Teukolsky, Vetterling, and Flannery.
 Any edition except the first should be fine.
+Note that the Second Edition is available online for free, by clicking the "Obsolete Versions" button on the Numerical Recipes homepage: http://numerical.recipes